Biden’s ambitious broadband funding has a key impediment: an outdated map of who needs it

 Without accurate maps, infrastructure funding can’t be distributed to states since the government can’t assess where funding should be allocated.

-In addition to using broad census data, experts have also criticized the agency for relying on information directly from the companies that provide Internet service, without adequate checks on whether it is accurate.
+In addition to its use of broad census data, experts have also criticized the agency for relying on information directly from the companies that provide Internet service, without adequate checks on whether it is accurate.

-Jessica Rosenworcel, the chair the Federal Communications Commission, told lawmakers at a November confirmation hearing that the federal government’s maps “stink,” and that improving them is an urgent priority.
-But because of a combination of technical challenges and convoluted federal procurement processes, the improvement has been slow.
+FCC Chair Jessica Rosenworcel told lawmakers at a November confirmation hearing that the federal government’s maps “stink” and that improving them is an urgent priority.
+But because of a combination of technical challenges and convoluted federal procurement processes, improvement has been slow.

 The mapping dilemma fits into a pattern for the FCC, which has previously been criticized for rushing funds out the door without first assessing needs.
 Under the Trump administration, the agency dispensed the Rural Digital Opportunity Fund, an initial $9.2 billion auction to expand high-speed Internet into underserved areas.